zencrepes/github-indexer/README.md

 The overall logic is articulated around 3 stages:
  - Identify repositories to load data from (this is done through the ghRepos command => `github-indexer help ghRepos`)
  - Select which repository to load data from by editing `~/.config/github-indexer/repositories.yml` and applying the changes by running `github-indexer cfRepos`
+    - _or force repos to be active during initial fetch by running ghRepos with the -f flag:_ `github-indexer ghRepos YOUR_OPTIONS -f`
  - Load data from the selected repositories (for example `github-indexer ghIssues` to load issues)

+You can then re-run the scripts at regular interval to fetch the updated nodes.

+Note: GitHub doesn't provide a mechanism to fetch new or updated labels so the script will (flush the index and)load all labels every time `ghLabels` is executed.

 <!-- introduction -->